How to Create a Door Pair

 Create a door pair with a pair maker

 A pair maker is a timber moulding that is fixed to the edge of one door, eliminating the gap that is present with square meeting stiles.
-An alternative option to rebating and JB Kind offer a purpose made, slim fitting pair maker for this purpose.
+An alternative option to rebating and JB Kind offer a purpose made, slim fitting pair maker for this purpose, please ask us for more information.

 Pocket Door Pair